srinivasanshruti/offbeat/PROPOSAL.md

 ### Features

 - As a user, I want to be able to find the latest news from independent sources
-- As a user, I want to be able to visit the source of the news
+- As a user, I want to be able to save articles to read later
-- As a user, I want to be able to filter articles based on topics
+- As a user, I want to be able to find articles that I viewed recently
 - As a user, I want to be able to filter articles based on news sources

 ## Implementation